-If you do not use workspaces, all of the top-level cabinet folders to which you have access will be displayed in the pane.
-You can continue to click the arrow next to a top-level cabinet folder to expand and display the subfolders.
-When you click the name of a folder, the folder will open and display the contents of that folder in the center of the page.
+If you do not use workspaces, all of the top-level Cabinet folders to which you have access will appear in the pane.
+Select the arrow next to a top-level Cabinet folder to expand it and display the subfolders.
+Select the folder name to open the folder.

-Recent Workspaces (Recent Matters) – Expanding Recent Workspaces will display the last 40 workspaces you accessed.
-Expand a workspace to view its Filters, Folders, and Saved Searches in each workspace will be displayed in the Navigation Pane when it is expanded.
+Recent Workspaces (Recent Matters) – Expand Recent Workspaces to view the last 40 workspaces you accessed.
+Expand a workspace to view its Filters, Folders, and Saved Searches.